DavidKings10000/DavidKings10000/README.md

-Hi am David and am recently persuing Software Engineering at Zetech University.
+Am David and am recently persuing Software Engineering at Zetech University.
 I recently attended a conference by International Software Testing Qualification Board held at Raddison Blu Hotel, Upperhill Nairobi on 22nd and 23rd February

 <!---